 - Failure to permanently mount a sticker after purchasing it.

 - Failure to notify the physical plant within seven days of a license plate change.

 - Registering a vehicle in another person’s name.

 - Abandonment or failure to keep vehicle in operable condition.
 (Flat tires, broken windows, battered body, non-current license plates, etc.) Per city ordinance, such vehicles will be tagged by the city of Goshen and towed at the owner’s expense.

 - Repeated similar offenses constitute a more serious offense.Vehicles continually found in violation will be subject to having a wheel lock installed.

 - Traffic control

-- The physical plant, under the direction of Student Life:
+- Campus Safety, under the direction of Student Life:

 - registers motor vehicles operated by students, faculty and staff members of Goshen College

 - assesses and charges fines